GadgetAngel/SKR-PRO-V1.1-Stepper-Driver-Jumper-Configuration-Manual/README.md

 Also, You can download the .zip from my google drive located here:

-## The Whole Repository in .zip file is located on Google Drive at https://drive.google.com/open?id=1ynmA4rw3QM6oHC4VUYeIZJsgLPiWB8C3
+## The Whole Repository in .zip file is located on Google Drive at:  https://drive.google.com/file/d/106bcoOgppD1jLdb8r-UJCRm44inoJ7NI/view?usp=sharing

 ## Table of Contents: